-- Anyone described above while he or she remains continuously enrolled (other than during regularly scheduled breaks between courses, semesters, or terms) at the same school.
-The person so described must have enrolled in the school prior to the expiration of the three year period following discharge, release, or death described above and .must be using educational benefits under either chapter 30 or chapter 33, of title 38, United States Code.
+- Anyone described above remains continuously enrolled (other than during regularly scheduled breaks between courses, semesters, or terms) at the same institution.
+Therefore, the described person must be enrolled in the institution and use educational benefits under Chapters 30, 31, 33 or 35 of Title 38, United States Code.

 Authorized Official to Make Revisions to the Catalog: Dr. DoVeanna Fulton